maxgrafik/homebridge-tado/README.md

 ## Description

 This [Homebridge](https://homebridge.io) plugin exposes tado° thermostats to Apple HomeKit.
 If you already own the HomeKit compatible tado° bridge, this plugin might not be for you.
-Based on the work of [Terence Eden](https://shkspr.mobi/blog/2019/02/tado-api-guide-updated-for-2019/).

 ## Configuration